The First Wave – surfers & their stories

 More than 100 surfers from all corners of the British Isles have been interviewed, plus we’re showing for the first time rare film clips from pre World War Two surfers like Pip Staffieri (1930s surfer) and Harry Rochlin (1920s surfer) who are sadly now no longer with us, and surfing innovators including the late Bill Bailey co-founder of Bilbo Surfboards & the European Surfing Company in the 1960s.

-‘The First Wave’ exhibition runs from April 5th to December 31st 2014 at the Museum of British Surfing, Caen Street car park, Braunton, North Devon EX33 1AA – see the information section on our website for opening times, admission charges and directions.
+‘The First Wave’ exhibition is now on at the Museum of British Surfing, Caen Street car park, Braunton, North Devon EX33 1AA – see the information section on our website for opening times, admission charges and directions.

-You will be able to browse through the interviews on special touch screen units, we’re showing a new short British surfing history film produced by the makers of The Endless Winter – and of course there will be a wonderful selection of UK-made vintage surfboards and memorabilia for you to get up close & personal with.
+You can browse through the interviews on special touch screen units, we’re showing a new short British surfing history film produced by the makers of The Endless Winter – and of course there will be a wonderful selection of UK-made vintage surfboards and memorabilia for you to get up close & personal with.

 ‘The First Wave interactive display at the Museum of British Surfing will bring together voices from all parts of the British surfing world,” says Helen Munro Berry who created the display and accompanying archive.
 “When combined, their stories form what is perhaps the most complete history of the sport in Britain.
 It is a must see for all surfers – from young to old, novice to expert – and for anyone interested in Britain’s recent history.”